 Why do we do good things?
 Why do we carry out acts of love and charity?
 Conversely, why do we make bad decisions, or choose to do evil or harmful things?

-I believe the answer is a concept we’re covering as part of our series on basic economic principles Christians need to know: the importance of incentives.
+The answer is a concept we’re covering as part of our series on basic economic principles Christians need to know: the importance of incentives.

-I believe this answer is also a basic biblical principle, as I’ll explain in a bit.
+This answer is also a basic biblical principle, as I’ll explain in a bit.
 But first, why bother talking about why incentives matter?

 Understanding incentives helps us understand human nature.
 As economists James Gwartney, Richard Stroup, and Dwight Lee explain in Common Sense Economics: